-The judges will specifically be looking for leadership across any sustainability and/or social impact disciplines.
-Judges’ consideration will be given to champions of employee well-being, environmentalists, charity activists, savvy business leaders, technological masterminds and all-rounders.
+The judges will specifically be looking for individual leadership across any sustainability and/or social impact disciplines.
+Judges’ consideration will be given to champions of employee well-being, environmentalists, charity activists, diversity & inclusion, savvy business leaders, technological masterminds and all-rounders.

 There is no specific time scale for this award, however, the individual must still be in the existing role they are being nominated for and must not have won this award before.

 Judges will be looking for evidence of the following points within the supplied application form (weighting percentages in brackets):